 To help you tell the difference between a contractor and a consultant and what panel you should use, we have created a guideline document:

-NZGP has secured Maximum and Standard AoG Daily Rates per level of consultant per Provider.
-A full outline of the Maximum and Standard Daily Rates is available via the Online Panel Directory to assist agencies with identifying suitable providers.
-Providers are expected to charge the Standard Daily Rate unless there is a justifiable reason to charge an amount up to the Maximum rate.
-Agencies are strongly encouraged to negotiate rates below the Standard rate recognising the uniqueness of each engagement.
+NZGP has secured maximum and standard AoG daily rates per job level of consultant per provider.
+The maximum is a fixed rate and should not be exceeded but the standard rate is just indicative and should not be considered as a minimum.
+Agencies are strongly encouraged to negotiate rates below the standard rate, recognising the uniqueness of each engagement.
+A full outline of the rates range, (including maximum and standard daily rates), is available via the Online Panel Directory to assist agencies with identifying suitable providers.
+Providers are expected to charge the standard daily rate unless there is a justifiable reason to charge an amount up to the maximum rate.

 Most AoG contracts include an administration fee.
 This fee is a simple, effective and transparent way of recovering the cost of developing, sourcing, implementing and managing AoG contracts.